data-apis/array-api/spec/API_specification/array_object.md

 -   **stream**: _Optional\[ Union\[ int, Any ]]_

     -   stream object to use during copy.
-In addition to the supported types as discussed in {ref}`method-__dlpack__`, any library-specific stream object is also allowed to be used here, with the caveat that using such an object would make the code non-portable.
+In addition to the types supported in {ref}`method-__dlpack__`, implementations may choose to support any library-specific stream object with the caveat that any code using such an object would not be portable.

 #### Returns